 DNS Made Easy has a record 13-year 100% uptime history.
 Download a copy of our SLA Agreement.

 DNS Made Easy / Tiggee LLC has a strict no refund and cancellation policy.

 Yes, there is an available "Auto Renew" feature that you can enable from the Account > Renew menu of the control panel.
 As long as a valid credit card number is on file for your account, an automatic renewal will take place approximately 15 days before account expiration.

 Yes, all clients that participate in the Affiliate Program must be a paying member of DNS Made Easy.

 No, you can earn an unlimited amount of money with our Affiliate Program.
-Since the affiliate program is residual and multi-tier we have found the potential credit earned to be exponential year after year for users that promote DNS Made Easy appropriately.
+Since the affiliate program is residual and multi-tier, we have found the potential credit earned to be exponential year after year for users that promote DNS Made Easy appropriately.

 You can get paid by submitting a request for funds or you can use your affiliate money earned on future purchases.
 All affiliate money is paid by PayPal or check.
 There must be a $50 minimum earned to request a withdraw.

-You can get get started earning credit back by accessing the Affiliate Program section of your DNS Made Easy account from the Main Menu.
+You can get started earning credit back by accessing the Affiliate Program section of your DNS Made Easy account from the Main Menu.
 There are segments of HTML code that you can use as advertising on your website or you can choose to provide the Affiliate link generated for you to any new clients.
-As long as the new account is created using your Affiliate URL, you will receive credit for the referal if it qualifies.
+As long as the new account is created using your Affiliate URL, you will receive credit for the referral if it qualifies.